-Liverpool Guild of Students Volunteering Service is completely free to all local charity, voluntary and not-for-profit organisations.
-Here is your step to Step guide to registering your organisation:
+Our volunteering service is completely free to all local charities, voluntary and not-for-profit organisations.
+Here is your step by step guide to registering your organisation:

 Complete our online registration form and agree to our Service Level Agreement to register your organisation.
 As part of the registration process you must upload a copy of your Public Liability Insurance, Volunteer Policy and, where relevant, a Safeguarding Policy.
 We will send new organisations a Checklist so that you’re sure of what is needed from you.

 Once we approve your application, you will be invited to log in to your organisation's profile to upload volunteering opportunities onto our portal.
 Students can then browse and apply for these opportunities.
 You can change the details on your profile and volunteer roles at any time.